rust-lang/book/second-edition/nostarch/chapter18.md

 If `x` is 1, 2, 3, 4, or 5, the first arm will match.

 Ranges are only allowed with numeric values or `char` values.
-Here's an example using ranges of `char` values:
+Here’s an example using ranges of `char` values:

 ```